lukasnee/wucy/README.md

   **Y(?)**

 `Technically a neat watch.`
-`Philosophically - truly personal computer.`
+`Philosophically - truly personal wearable.`
 `For hackers.
 For fun.`

 ### Vision